chapter-gtm/chapter/README.md

 # Chapter

+Chapter is a lead research app purpose-build for developer tools.

-This is the chapter app.
+Note: This project is under ongoing development.

 ## Quick Start